SudeepGowda18/AIRBNB_MAJOR_PROJECT/README.md

 # Airbnb Clone

 ## Description
-This is a web application that mimics the functionality of Airbnb, allowing users to browse, add, edit, and delete listings.
+This is a web application that mimics the functionality of the Airbnb, allowing users to browse, add, edit, and delete listings.
 The app features user authentication for a personalized experience.

 ## Technologies Used
 - Node.js